 The preparation of the Annual Comprehensive Financial Report could not have been accomplished without the efficient and dedicated efforts of the entire staff of the Financial Services Department.
 We wish to thank all the departments who assisted and contributed to the preparation of this report.
-Accordingly, special recognition is given to Rich Strum, Venessa Redman, and Arianna Durbeej in the creation and compilation of this document.
-Special thanks go to Suzan Kutz for her assistance on the pictures used in this report.
+Accordingly, special recognition is given to Rich Strum, Arianna Durbeej, and Christina Semeraro in the creation and compilation of this document.
+Special thanks goes to Suzan Kutz for her assistance on the pictures used in this report.

-We would like to express our thanks for the cooperation received from our independent auditors, Keefe McCullough, as they worked diligently with the Town.
+We would like to express our thanks for the cooperation received from our independent auditors, Citrin Cooperman, as they worked diligently with the Town.
 Credit must also be given to the Town Council for the vital role they have historically played in enabling the Town to achieve and maintain this high degree of fiscal responsibility as well as the citizens of Southwest Ranches.

-We believe this report clearly illustrates the strong financial posture of the Town of Southwest Ranches and we wish to take this opportunity to also thanks Town Management for their commitment to support sound fiscal management practices with an emphasis on long-term financial stability and sustainability.
+We believe this report clearly illustrates the strong financial posture of the Town of Southwest Ranches and we wish to take this opportunity to also thank the Town's management team for their commitment to support sound fiscal management practices with an emphasis on long-term financial stability and sustainability.

-Respectfully yours,
+Respectfully yours.